Signed Mahonian Polynomials on Derangements in Classical Weyl Groups: The signed Mahonian polynomials over

 {\it Proof of Theorem \ref{ThBn}:} Summing \eqref{DBn-sseq} in Proposition \ref{DBsn} over all derangements $\sigma \in \mathcal{D}^B_k$ for $0 \leq k \leq n$ and applying Theorem \ref{BMS-1}, we obtain that

 which leads to Theorem \ref{ThBn} by utilizing the $q$-binomial inversion \cite[Corollary 3.38]{Aigner-1979}.
 This completes the proof.

-Combining Theorem \ref{dBn} and Theorem \ref{ThBn}, we derive the following formula for the Mohanian polynomial over the set of derangements of type $B$ with even length.
+Combining Theorem \ref{dBn} and Theorem \ref{ThBn}, we derive the following formula for the Mahonian polynomial over the set of derangements of type $B$ with even length.
 This formula immediately leads to Theorem \ref{en-ab} when substituting $q\rightarrow 1$.

 \begin{coro} For $n\geq 1$,

 \end{coro} Below are the first five terms of ${d}^{\,AB}_n(q)$ for $1\leq n\leq 5$: